 Hemp derived CBD oil (or CBD hemp oil) also supports the maintenance of a complete and healthy diet.
 When discussing CBD oil facts, it’s impossible to not mention that in addition to CBD and other trace cannabinoids, CBD oil is also a natural source of many vitamins and minerals, including B complex vitamins, vitamin C, vitamin E, calcium, and magnesium.
 CBD oil also contains protein, fatty acids, and other dietary nutrients critical for keeping your body running at its best.

-For healthy people, supplementing the endocannabinoid system, the largest self regulatory system, with plant based cannabinoids like CBD is a potential way to maintain optimal health.
+For healthy people, supporting the endocannabinoid system, the largest self regulatory system, with plant based cannabinoids like CBD is a potential way to maintain optimal health.
 The balancing effects of CBD combined with the nutritional content of hemp oil will help ensure your body is given what it needs for peak performance each day.

 9. CBD Can Also Be Beneficial for Your Pet